Avoiding the Crowds

 Visitor access is prohibited within a restricted area around the Mount Rushmore sculpture.
 In other areas of the park, rock climbing and hiking are permitted.

-The National Park Service has a number of informational pamphlets and other materials at the Information Center as you enter the memorial.
+The National Park Service has a number of informational pamphlets and other materials at the Information Center as you enter the memorial grounds.
 A variety of books, maps, and videos are sold in the bookstore inside the Lincoln Borglum Museum.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.